Why your Custom HREFLang Implementation Does not Work

 When I first saw the low implantation rate, I immediately assumed that those not implementing hreflang were those brands using ccTLD’s.
 Since a domain like .co.uk or .de indicates this is site-specific to the UK or Germany, many SEO’s and Webmasters did not feel the need to implement hreflang.

-To my surprise, nearly half of the sites that did not have hreflang implemented were using a dot-com domain with some sort of country/language folder structure.
+To my surprise, nearly half of the sites that did not have hreflang implemented used a dot-com domain with some sort of country/language folder structure.
 If your site uses a /es folder is that Spanish language or Spain?
 Why does the search engine need to work so hard to figure out your content?

 The chart shows the largest domain structure without hreflang was pure dot-com sites followed by sites that had some dot-com and some ccTLD’s.